 Is AI the answer to better debt collections?

 Remember the cobrador del frac?
 Spain’s frock-coated debt collectors took an elaborate name-and-shame approach that emphasized recovering money by any means necessary.
 It summed up the biggest problem with debt collections: efficiency and customer experience have too often been secondary considerations at best.

-Debt collections practice is modernising around the world, though.
-Italy, Spain, Germany, France and Belgium show the greatest propensity to up their game among the Eurozone nations, while China, India, Indonesia, Mexico and Brazil are leading the pack beyond.
+Debt collections practice is modernizing around the world, though.
+Italy, Spain, Germany, France, and Belgium show the greatest propensity to up their game among the Eurozone nations, while China, India, Indonesia, Mexico, and Brazil are leading the pack beyond.
 Customers are becoming the key consideration for banks, and technology is improving efficiency across the board.